KostaS10/kostas10.github.io/_posts/2021-01-22-scan-azure-container-registry-images.markdown

 ----------------------------------

 \
-Since the image is now in our ACR, Azure Security Center will scan it and if it finds some vulnerabilities we can see it's findings in Recommendation section in ASC.
+Since the image is now in our ACR, Azure Security Center will scan it and if it finds some vulnerabilities we can see it's findings in the Recommendation section in ASC.

 <img src="https://infrasecurity.xyz/media/asc1.PNG" style="display: block; margin: auto;" />